NotePage SMS, Paging and Messaging Blogs

 sent in the next week.
 If you are interested in receiving

 NotePage news be sure to send an email to firstname.lastname@example.org

 |11.21.03 Why SMTP Delivery is the Least Desireable

 The most popular Internet protocol supported by cellular

 carriers to send text messages to mobile phones is

 SMTP (simple mail transfer protocol).
 SMTP is standard

-email delivery and this is argueably the easist protocol
+email delivery and this is arguably the easist protocol

 for carriers to implement, but it is the least reliable,

 for sending text messages.
 While this protocol is